Paul A. Varela

 Construction Claims & Litigation

-- Successful lead counsel in negotiating positive settlement for public Owner defending against $30 Million design claim on longest cathedral arch span bridge in the world, negotiated “no fault” termination of the Contractor and assisted in successful reprocurement.
+- Successful lead counsel in negotiating positive settlement for public Owner defending against US$30 Million design claim on longest cathedral arch span bridge in the world, negotiated “no fault” termination of the Contractor and assisted in successful reprocurement.

-- On the fourth day of a 2-week AAA arbitration hearing, obtained a favorable settlement for EPC power Contractor defending against subcontractor claims originally valued in excess of $20 Million, based on cross-examination of subcontractor’s first five witnesses.
+- On the fourth day of a 2-week AAA arbitration hearing, obtained a favorable settlement for EPC power Contractor defending against subcontractor claims originally valued in excess of US$20 Million, based on cross-examination of subcontractor’s first five witnesses.

 - Represented providers of professional services, including design, QA/QC, PM and CM services, in numerous complex professional liability actions brought by Owners, Contractors and Subcontractors.

-- Successfully defended client in 42 U.S.C. § 1981 action; after 3-day jury trial Claimants withdrew their case and formally acknowledged their claims had no legal or factual basis.
+- Successfully defended client in 42 U.S.C. § 1981 action; after 3-day federal jury trial Claimants withdrew their case and formally acknowledged their claims had no legal or factual basis.

 - Represented professional services client in multi-party triple wrongful death action arising from alleged design and QA/QC liability, and negotiated positive settlement for client prior to trial.